parzh/re-scaled/README.md

-## `regex-utils`
+## `ReUse`
-Helpers and utility functions for creating and managing regular expression patterns
+Helpers and utility functions for creating readable, scalable and reusable regular expressions

 ### Tiny guide
-When creating a real-world regular expressions, they usually are not very readable.<br>
-`regex-utils` is trying to solve this problem by adding readability and scalability to regexps.
+When dealing with real-world regular expressions, it is usually super hard to manage them.
+This is because they are implemented (at least in JavaScript) in such a way that makes them intrinsicly unreadable and unscalable.

 Consider the following use case: